dotnet/docs/docs/fsharp/language-reference/casting-and-conversions.md

 * When providing a parameter to a function or method with a known named type.
 This includes when a construct such as computation expressions or slicing becomes a method call.

-* When assigning or mutating a record field or property a known named type.
+* When assigning to or mutating a record field or property that has a known named type.

 * When a branch of an `if/then/else` or `match` expression has a known target type arising from another branch or overall known type.